Sreenidi-Fuels/sreenidi_backend/CASH_PAYMENT_LEDGER_README.md

 1. Create an order with `paymentType: 'cash'`
 2. Update delivery details with `CustomersCash` amount (no ledger entry created yet)
+3. Confirm invoice (NO ledger entries should be created)
-3. Confirm invoice to trigger BOTH entries
+4. Finalise invoice to trigger BOTH entries
-4. Verify CREDIT entry is created with `CustomersCash` amount
+5. Verify CREDIT entry is created with `CustomersCash` amount
-5. Verify DEBIT entry is created with order total amount
+6. Verify DEBIT entry is created with order total amount
-6. Check ledger balance calculations
+7. Check ledger balance calculations

 ## 🔧 Troubleshooting

 ### **Common Issues:**

-1. **CREDIT entry not created**: Check if `CustomersCash > 0`, `paymentType === 'cash'`, and invoice is confirmed
+1. **CREDIT entry not created**: Check if `CustomersCash > 0`, `paymentType === 'cash'`, and invoice is finalised
 2. **Wrong amounts**: Verify order has correct `amount` and `CustomersCash` values
 3. **Payment method mismatch**: Ensure `paymentMethod` is passed correctly to ledger service
 4. **Missing order data**: Check if order is properly populated when creating ledger entries
-5. **Both entries not created**: Ensure invoice status is set to 'confirmed' or 'finalised'
+5. **Both entries not created**: Ensure invoice status is set to 'finalised' ONLY
+6. **Duplicate entries**: System now automatically prevents duplicates by checking existing entries before creation

 ### **Debug Commands:**